jamesplease/fi-calc-guide/src/other/faq.md

 indicator that your plan is sufficient, but here are just a few things to
 consider:

-- What is the smallest withdrawal made in the calcaulation?
+- What is the smallest withdrawal made in the calculation?
 Is that a realistic minimum withdrawal for you?
 What if you needed to live off of that amount next year?
 Could you do it?
 If not, consider increasing the minimum withdrawal in the Configuration.
 Does that change your success rate?